zs6stn/zs6stn.github.io/_posts/2022-10-11-About-HAM-Radio.md

 pin: true
 ---

-If you already know what Amateur Radio is an you want to do your license, visit our Radio Amateur Exam page.
+If you already know what Amateur Radio is and you want to do your licence, visit our Radio Amateur Exam page.

 Amateur radio operation is fun.
 Amateur radio operators acquire good technical knowledge in executing their hobby and build new skills ranging from antenna building to building radios and linear amplifiers.
 Wireless amateur communication allows making contacts around the world on frequencies ranging from 1.8 MHz to several hundred for learning and entertainment purposes.
 But ham radio also has a serious side as it can provide communication during states of emergency.
 Ham radio works when all other services fail.